go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

   - `twofa`: Only sign if the user is logged in with twofa
   - `always`: Always sign
   - Options other than `never` and `always` can be combined as a comma separated list.
+- `DEFAULT_TRUST_MODEL`: **collaborator**: \[collaborator, committer, collaboratorcommitter\]: The default trust model used for verifying commits.
+   - `collaborator`: Trust signatures signed by keys of collaborators.
+   - `committer`: Trust signatures that match committers (This matches GitHub and will force Gitea signed commits to have Gitea as the commmitter).
+   - `collaboratorcommitter`: Trust signatures signed by keys of collaborators which match the commiter.
 - `WIKI`: **never**: \[never, pubkey, twofa, always, parentsigned\]: Sign commits to wiki.
 - `CRUD_ACTIONS`: **pubkey, twofa, parentsigned**: \[never, pubkey, twofa, parentsigned, always\]: Sign CRUD actions.
   - Options as above, with the addition of: